-Course Title: Grade 9 Information and Communication Technology in Business
+BTT1O - Grade 9 Information and Communication Technology in Business

-Course Description for BTT1O Grade 9 Information and Communication Technology in Business Online Course
+Course Description For BTT1O Grade 9 Information and Communication Technology in Business Online Course

-Grade 9 Information and Communication Technology in Business (BTT1O) introduces students to information and communication technology in a business environment and builds a foundation of digital literacy skills necessary for success in a technologically driven society.
-Students will develop word processing, spreadsheet, database, desktop publishing, presentation software, and website design skills.
-Throughout the course, there is an emphasis on digital literacy, effective electronic research and communication skills, and current issues related to the impact of information and communication technology.
+This course introduces students to information and communication technology in a business environment and builds the foundation of digital literacy skills that will be necessary for success in a technologically-driven society.
+In this course, students will have the opportunity to develop their digital literacy, including effective electronic research and communication skills.
+They will also explore current issues related to the impact of information and communication technology.

-Summary of Units and Timelines for Grade 9 Information and Communication Technology in Business BTT1O
+Summary Of Units And Timelines For Grade 9 Information and Communication Technology in Business BTT1O

 Below is the suggested sequence of course unit delivery as well as the recommended number of hours to complete the respective unit.
 For complete details of targeted expectations within each unit and activity, please see each Unit Overview found in the BTT1O course profile.

 |Unit 0||Prerequisite Skills||5 Hours|